 Session Meeting Etiquette

-During any WG, TG, SG and/or SC meetings cell phones must be shut off or in the vibrate mode of operation, in order not to interrupt the meeting.
+During any WG and/or subgroup meetings cell phones must be shut off or in the vibrate mode of operation, in order not to interrupt the meeting.
 Electronic communication (e.g. email, instant messaging, and social networking) with the Officers conducting official meetings shall be deferred until after the meeting; with the following exceptions:

 Officers may access the 802.11 website and documentation server as necessary to conduct business